GoDaddy Delegate Access Functionality

-If you use GoDaddy for web hosting service, you can delegate access to your GoDaddy account when you hire me for website development services.
+If you use GoDaddy for your web hosting services, they offer a feature where you can delegate access to your GoDaddy account when you hire me for web development services.

-Most of the time, all I need is access to Products & Domains:
+Most of the time, all that I need is access to Products & Domains:

-Then, when I log in to my GoDaddy account, I can access yours.
-When we are all done working together, you remove the delegated access, and it is removed from my account.
+Then, when I log in to my GoDaddy account, I can see your account without needing to log in to a separate account or know your login credentials.
+When we are all done working together, you remove the delegated access, and access to your account no longer shows in my account.